BlossomRec: Block-level Fused Sparse Attention Mechanism for Sequential Recommendations: Introduction

 \section{Introduction}

-Sequential recommender systems(SRS) have been widely applied in streaming media \cite{covington2016youtube,lu2025liveforesighter,zhao2025joint}, e-commerce \cite{chai2025longer, zhai2024actions}, and social media \cite{huang2018csan,feng2024long, li2025survey} in recent years.
+Sequential recommender systems (SRS) have been widely applied in streaming media \cite{covington2016youtube,lu2025liveforesighter,zhao2025joint}, e-commerce \cite{chai2025longer, zhai2024actions}, and social media \cite{huang2018csan,feng2024long, li2025survey} in recent years.
 With the advancement of machine learning, various neural network models have been employed \cite{kang2018self,jannach2017recurrent,li2023hamur,li2023agent4ranking,jia2024d3,gao2024hierrec,gao2025samplellm,li2025survey}, among which transformer-based models have achieved remarkable performance \cite{sun2019bert4rec,kang2018self,li2020time,du2022contrastive}.
-However, as user interaction histories easily exceed thousands of entries, standard attention-based transformer models face quadratic complexity when processing such long sequences and may inadequately capture users' long-term interests.
-Recently, with the emergence of large language models~\cite{liu2024deepseek,jia2024g3,li2025mta,jia2025self,wang2025efficient}, adapting large language models to sequential recommendation \cite{chen2024hllm,liu2024llm,liu2025bridge} has emerged as a new direction, yet it remains constrained by inference latency and computational costs under long sequences~\cite{cui2024distillation,bao2025bi,geng2024breaking}.
+However, as user interaction histories routinely exceed thousands of entries, standard attention-based transformer models face quadratic complexity when processing such long sequences and may fail to adequately capture users' long-term interests.
+Recent LLM-based recommenders~\cite{chen2024hllm,liu2024llm,liu2025bridge} further highlight the importance of modeling long contexts, but they often introduce additional inference latency and computational overhead for long user sequences~\cite{cui2024distillation,bao2025bi,geng2024breaking}.
 How to effectively model both long-term and short-term user interests from long sequences under strict computational resource constraints has become a critical challenge.

-Several approaches have attempted to address the complexity issue of long sequences in sequential recommendation.
-Some works apply linear attention mechanisms to sequential recommendation; for example, LinRec~\cite{liu2023linrec} applies linear attention to sequential recommendation, substantially improving computational efficiency.
-Other works introduce efficient Transformers tailored for recommendation; for instance, STRec~\cite{li2023strec} designs an efficient Transformer specifically for the sparsity characteristics of SRS, reducing memory overhead and inference time.
-Other approaches attempt to replace attention mechanisms with state space models (SSMs)~\cite{liu2024mamba4rec,zhang2025m2rec}, such as Mamba4Rec~\cite{liu2024mamba4rec}, which adapts Mamba to sequential recommendation, achieving linear complexity while improving computational speed through hardware-aware algorithms.
+Existing studies have primarily addressed the efficiency of long-sequence SRSs along three lines of investigation.
+Linear-attention approaches, such as LinRec~\cite{liu2023linrec}, approximate dense attention to reduce computational cost.
+Efficient transformer models, such as STRec~\cite{li2023strec}, exploit the sparsity characteristics of SRSs to reduce memory overhead and inference time.
+State space model (SSM)-based methods replace attention with recurrent state-space updates~\cite{liu2024mamba4rec,zhang2025m2rec}; for example, Mamba4Rec~\cite{liu2024mamba4rec} adapts Mamba to sequential recommendations and achieves linear complexity with hardware-aware computation.
+These methods substantially improve the efficiency of long-sequence recommendations.